davidsebesta1/LuaLabPlugin/README.md

 - Everything is documentated and includes sample code

 ## Plugin Management
 - 1 lua file = 1 plugin.
-Any required lua dependencies are put into seperate folder
+Any required lua dependencies are put into seperate folder.

 ## Sandboxing
 - Each .lua and player that executes code has its own environment, so you dont need to worry about collisions